org-metaeffekt/metaeffekt-documentation/metaeffekt-asset-descriptor/README.md

 ### Inventories

 The primary citizens of an asset-descriptors are inventories.
 Many processes are inventory-centric.
-The current implementation of the asset descriptor is using inventories as input only.
+The current implementation of the asset descriptor only uses inventories as input.
 Conversion steps from SBOMs formats such as SPDX and CycloneDX have to be preprocessed to be ingested by the descriptor.

 ## Transformations